EdmelKun/Component-Design/README.md

-# Full Stack Project Setup
+# Component Design Project Setup

 This guide provides instructions to set up both the **backend** and **frontend** for this project.